Daytona 500 - NASCAR's most prestigious race

 The Daytona 500 is one of the oldest and probably the most prestigious race of the NASCAR Cup Series.
 Since 1982, Daytona 500 is the season-opening race of NASCAR’s premier national division.

 Daytona 500 is one of the most popular US sports events

 ’Super Bowl of NASCAR’ and ’The Great American Race’ are just some of the nicknames of the famous event that is held annually since 1959.
 The Daytona 500 at legendary Daytona International Speedway is the successor of the shorter races held previously on the Daytona Beach and Road Course which was made near the highway and sand beaches.

-Maiden Daytona 500 race was held on 22nd of February 1959 and, interestingly, it was the first race at the new Daytona International Speedway.
+Maiden Daytona 500 race was held on February 22, 1959 and, interestingly, it was the first race at the new Daytona International Speedway.
 More than 40.000 spectators showed up to see the victory of Lee Petty.
 The importance of the race began to grow quickly, as well as the popularity, and over the decades Daytona 500 was established as one of the most important and most popular sports events in the US and one of the biggest motorsports events in the world.

 The second 500-mile race in NASCAR

 The race traditionally is held in February.
 From 1971 to 2011 the race was held on Sunday before the third Monday in February – President’s Day.
 Since 2012, Daytona 500 is held on the last Sunday in February.
 Another interesting fact is that the Daytona 500 is the second 500-mile NASCAR race after Southern 500 at Darlington Raceway.

 The winner of the race is presented with Harley J. Earl Trophy, named after an influential car designer, ’Father of the Corvette’, who served as the second commissioner of NASCAR.
 The race-winning car stays in the Daytona 500 Experience museum at the Speedway for one year.